 Handling and Cooling Bolts Post-Cutting

-4. Inspect and Smooth: Check the cut surface for burrs or rough edges, and smooth them out with a metal file for safe handling and a better fit.
+- Inspect and smooth: Check for burrs or rough spots and file them down for safe handling and a better fit.

 Maintaining Your Angle Grinder for Optimal Performance